Protecting Victims of Domestic Violence Attorney Beverly Hills, CA

 A party filing a request for a protective order could expect to receive a temporary restraining order (TRO); a permanent restraining order; a move-out order; alcohol assessment; exclusive use or possession of an apartment, home, car, truck, automobile, or other property; child custody and child visitation; supervised visitation; child support and spousal support; batterers’ intervention program; weapons, guns, knives, firearms restrictions; and attorney’s fees and costs

-In many cases of domestic abuse, alcohol and drugs, anger issues and financial concerns play a role.
+In many cases of domestic abuse, alcohol, and drugs, anger issues and financial concerns play a role.
 If an individual fears imminent bodily harm to themselves or their children, they have the right to seek protection.
 Filing a TRO can have the abuser excluded from the house and mandate that they have no contact with you for a certain period of time, and distance.
 If children are involved, the individual seeking protection may protect the children as well from abuse and harm.

 There is no doubt that domestic abuse is a real concern.
 However, sometimes people involved in contentious divorce or child custody cases make false accusations of abuse to attempt to win a case.
 If an individual has been falsely accused, our firm can defend them against the charges.

 A domestic violence temporary restraining order, or DVTRO, is a court order that lasts 21 days at a maximum.
-These orders can require the restrained party to perform certain acts and/or prevent the restrained person from performing certain acts, such as move from the family or jointly occupied residence, turn in firearms to law enforcement, avoid contacting in any way the other party, abide by certain temporary child custody orders, and so forth.
+These orders can require the restrained party to perform certain acts and/or prevent the restrained person from performing certain acts, such as a move from the family or jointly occupied residence, turn in firearms to law enforcement, avoid contacting in any way the other party, abide by certain temporary child custody orders, and so forth.

 If the court grants an emergency restraining order or a temporary restraining order, an evidentiary hearing will be scheduled in which the applicant and respondent will be ordered to appear in court to determine whether there is sufficient evidence to justify a permanent restraining order.
 The court may grant such an order for up to a maximum of 5 years.

 Yes.
-If there is evidence of abuse beyond preponderance of the evidence, then under California law, the court is required to consider domestic violence issues in making orders regarding child custody and visitation as well as child and spousal support.
+If there is evidence of abuse beyond a preponderance of the evidence, then under California law, the court is required to consider domestic violence issues in making orders regarding child custody and visitation as well as child and spousal support.
 This means that if the court finds that there has been domestic violence by one parent, the court may find that it is not in the child’s best interest to award that parent legal or physical custody of the child.

 CLETS stands for California Law Enforcement Telecommunication System.
 CLETS is a police database that is designed to ease the enforceability of restraining orders and provide greater protection for persons who are granted restraining orders.
 If the court issues a domestic violence restraining order in your case, it will be entered into the CLETS system so that the restrained party will likely be arrested if he or she violates the order.